Rod Library--Special Collections

 Joe Stephens (142)

 Wild card choices Dan Kjeldgaard (158) and Tony Wieland (190) both placed second in their divisions.
 Second place winner Ken Bigley was chosen to attend the Championships as an alternate at 177.
 At the conclusion of the meet, UNI's Chris Bahr (shown to the left) and East Illinois University's Matt Hughes were named joint recipients of the Most Outstanding Wrestler Award.

-UNI was not successful at the NCAA Championships in Minneapolis, Minnesota that March.
+UNI was unsuccessful at the NCAA Championships in Minneapolis, Minnesota that March.
 The Panthers left the competition tied for twenty-seventh place, the first time the team placed out of the top 25.
 However, freshman wrestler Tony Wieland did place eighth at 190 pounds and brought home UNI's only All-American title that year.